shinsenter/defer.js/docs/index.md

 **Example**
 Lazy load a Youtube video.

-This example uses `Defer.dom()` to defer the load of a Youtube iframe.
+This example uses `Defer.dom()` to defer a load of a Youtube iframe.

 ```html
 <div id="demo-youtube">